zxc916684603/ecs/intl.en-US/Product Introduction/Instance/Burstable instances.md

 # Burstable instances {#concept_n52_3v2_5db .concept}

-Burstable instances \(also called t5 instances\) can handle sudden rise in requirements of CPU performance.
+Burstable instances \( called t5 instances\) can handle sudden rise in requirements of CPU performance.
 Each t5 instance provides a baseline CPU performance.
 When your t5 instance is running, it accumulates and consumes CPU credits.
 The instance type determines the rate at which CPU credits are distributed. t5 instances seamlessly increase your CPU performance, without affecting the instance environment or applications.

 t5 instances are ideal for scenarios where you usually do not require high CPU performance, but occasionally require a high computing performance, such as lightweight web servers, development and testing environments, and a low or mid-performance database.

-## How t5 instances work {#section_wc4_lx5_ydb .section}
+## Working principles {#section_wc4_lx5_ydb .section}

-**Basic concepts**
+**Core concepts**

 Before you use t5 instances, you must know the following concepts: